 Interim Harvard School Superintendent Joseph Connelly said the committee “is charged with identifying candidates they believe are worthy to be considered by the School Committee.”

 Connelly cautioned against having too few finalists.
-"Don't lock it in at five, or six or three," said Connelly.
-"If people pull out, it may be down to just two candidates or one.
+“Don’t lock it in at five, or six or three,” said Connelly.
+“If people pull out, it may be down to just two candidates or one.
+You may find yourself losing a candidate at the last moment.”

 The finalists are to be publicly interviewed by the School Committee from Jan.
 7 through Jan.
 31. Cheveralls reminded his peers that the screening committee should only forward finalists names for those the committee would feel comfortable having in the superintendency.